 Example: An Emergency Room

 Emergency room work isn’t so predictable.
 Some days are quiet, some off-the-hook busy.
 Sometimes they’re treating people who really should have been able to treat themselves at home, and sometimes they’re aiding victims of life’s most heartrending tragedies.
-To treat these patients, emergency rooms coordinate work between a team of specialists and generalists that communicate frequently as new situations develop.
+To treat these patients, emergency rooms coordinate work between a team of specialists and generalists who communicate frequently as new situations develop.

 Emergency departments hold meetings several times per day as part of every shift change.
 These stand-up shift change meetings are used to ensure the people beginning their work learn what’s going on from those who are ending their shift.
-Emergency department work is far less predictable than it is for the dentists, but it’s not entirely chaotic.
+Emergency department work is far less predictable than it is for dentists, but it’s not entirely chaotic.
 These professionals know the members of their team, the most common kind of emergencies they’ll face, the process for rapidly assessing and routing new patients, and the resources available to them in terms of equipment, personnel, and treatment capacity.

 And, like the dental offices, the Emergency and ICU departments also have policy updates, staffing changes, and all the other business-level arrangements to manage, which they’ll discuss in weekly business update meetings.

-Emergency room staff also run frequent after action reviews (AARs) to evaluate a patient’s outcome and find ways to improve going forward.
+Emergency room staff also run frequent after-action reviews (AARs) to evaluate a patient’s outcome and find ways to improve going forward.
 These meetings don’t follow as predictable a cadence, but they do all use a common meeting process.

 On top of all the daily and weekly meetings, emergency room staff can expect to attend several meetings throughout the year designed to ensure their operational readiness.
-Disaster drills, trauma certification reviews, joint commission policy meetings, OSHA committees, harassment and self defense training; there are a lot of predictable meetings to fit in.
+Disaster drills, trauma certification reviews, joint commission policy meetings, OSHA committees, harassment and self-defense training; there are a lot of predictable meetings to fit in.